oceanprotocol/barge/README.md

 ### Spree Network

-If you run the `start_ocean.sh` script with the `--local-spree-node` option, you will have available a keeper node instance with the following accounts enabled:
+If you run the `./start_ocean.sh` script with the `--local-spree-node` option, you will have available a keeper node instance with the following accounts enabled:

 Account                                      | Password   | Balance
 ---------------------------------------------|------------|--------